Merck/GeneratedExpressions.jl/readme.md

 It is possible to retrieve the generated expression (function `generate`) or to evaluate the expression in the caller's scope on the fly (macro `@generate`, `@fileval`).

-## Context: Value Dynamics
+## Context: ValueDynamics

-This package was created as an integral part of [Value Dynamics](https://github.com/Merck/DyVE) project.
-The Value Dynamics project implements a larger dynamical modeling system wherein a model specification can be declared compactly, in a high-level, symbolic language (alike Catalyst.jl's reactions).
-However, this package can be used on its own, independently of the larger system.
+This package was created as an integral part of the [ValueDynamics](https://github.com/Merck/ReactionDynamics.jl) project, which is a vertically-integrated computational framework for learning, designing, integrating, simulating, and optimizing R&D process models, to better inform strategic decisions in science and business.
+However, this package can be used on its own, independently of the larger framework.

 ## Features